Shopify/packwerk/USAGE.md

 Packwerk will check the entire codebase for any new or stale violations.

-You can also specify folders for a shorter run time:
+You can also specify folders for a shorter run time.
+When checking against folders all subfolders will be analyzed, irrespective of nested package boundaries.

     packwerk check components/your_package

+You can also specify packages for a shorter run time.
+When checking against packages any packages nested underneath the specified packages will not be checked.
+This can be helpful to test packages like the root package, which can have many nested packages.

+    packwerk check --packages=components/your_package,components/your_other_package

 ![](static/packwerk_check.gif)